Blue on White

 3rd Floor, East Wing

-Kelly's paintings preserve and intensify his memories of things seen swiftly, the fragmented glimpses of "leaves, grass, [and] cracks in the wall."
-Blue on White is both lyrical and forceful, a huge painting that feels very delicate.
-At first, the loopy blue shape seems to dominate the white background.
+Ellsworth Kelly's paintings preserve and intensify his memories of things seen swiftly, fragmented glimpses of "leaves, grass, [and] cracks in the wall."
+In Blue on White, a curvilinear blue shape dominates the white background.
 But just as quickly, the angular edges of the white appear to cut into the billowy blue.
-Kelly isn’t interested in assigning meaning to his works.
-The artist would rather create colors and shapes so intense that they are like three-dimensional objects, and, as he once said, "To hell with pictures."
+Kelly isn't interested in assigning meaning to his works.
+The artist would rather create colors and shapes so intense that they are like three-dimensional objects; as he once said, "To hell with pictures."

 paint - oil